Cheilanthoideae: Genera

 Other sources take a radically different approach.
 As of October 2025, Plants of the World Online places all of the possible genera of the Cheilanthoideae in the single genus Hemionitis.
-(Parahemionitis is treated as a synonym of Acrostichum, a member of a different subfamily.)

 While much work remains to be done in delineating monophyletic genera in the cheilanthoids (Cheilanthes, Doryopteris and Pellaea remaining notably polyphyletic), several major clades have been consistently recovered in phylogenetic analyses and given informal names, as shown here: